Think Hot Yoga’s only for Cold Weather? Think Again!

 The data concluded that heat acclimation exposure provided considerable ergogenic benefits in cool conditions, in addition to the expected performance benefits in the hot environment.
 The study is the first to evaluate impacts of heat acclimation on aerobic performance in cool conditions.

 “Our findings could have significant impacts in the competitive sports world,” said Santiago Lorenzo, a researcher who performed the work as part of his dissertation at the University of Oregon.
-He is now completing post-doctoral training in the Institute for Exercise and Environmental Medicine (University of Texas Southwestern Medical Center) at Texas Health Presbyterian Hospital Dallas.
+He is now completing post-doctoral training in the Institute for Exercise and Environmental Medicine (University of Texas Southwestern Medical Center) at Texas Health

-The study found performance increases of approximately 7biking percent after 10 heat acclimation exposures.
+The study found performance increases of approximately 7 percent after 10 heat acclimation exposures.
 “In terms of competitive cycling, 7 percent is a really big increase and could mean that cyclists could use this approach to improve their performance in cooler weather conditions,” said Lorenzo.
 However, the heat exposures must be in addition to the athletes’ normal training regimen.

 Heat acclimation improves the body’s ability to control body temperature, improves sweating and increases blood flow through the skin, and expands blood volume allowing the heart to pump to more blood to muscles, organs and the skin as needed.